 Malik (SEAS ’20) is a rising sophomore in Columbia Engineering studying Computer Science and minoring in History and Applied Math.
 Originally from Chicago, he enjoys exploring nightlife in New York City and taking classes outside his intended fields of interest.

-I am a musician and musicology student in my third year at Columbia College.
+I am a musician and musicology student in my fourth year at Columbia College.
 I write program notes for The North Shore Symphony Orchestra and maintain a blog called How Eye Hear It.
 When I am not reading about the 20th-century French composer Germaine Tailleferre, I can be found in the practice room—in search of the perfect reed.

 I can be e-mailed at email@example.com and tweeted at @howeyehearit.